JonnyHonda/Batch-Barcode-Scanner/README.md

           "whistl": "/^(WSLL10064[0-9]{8})/gi"
         }]

-alternatively this regular expression will allow anything to be scanned
+Alternatively this regular expression will allow anything to be scanned

     [{
     "all": "/^*/gi"